24 Nov 5 Kettlebell Exercises to Increase Power

 Why do some athletes jump higher, sprint faster, and cut quicker than others?
-It is because of Power!
+It is because of power!
 A common misconception is that training for strength by loading large amounts of weight directly increases athleticism; however the transfer to your athletic endeavors are not made by simply lifting heavy loads.
 Power=Work/Time, meaning there is a velocity or speed component when training for power.
-This article will demonstrate 5 exercises that you can perform with just a Kettlebell to increase your rate of force production and level up your Power!
+It is important to keep this in mind if you are either an athlete or you are a healthcare professional working with athletes, as this can be a gap that is often missed with this population.
+This article will demonstrate 5 exercises that you can perform with just a kettlebell to increase your rate of force production and level up your power!

-We have been asked by many athletes regarding how one can receive the gains of olympic lifting without putting themselves at risk for injury.
+We have been asked by many athletes regarding how to reap the benefits of Olympic weightlifting without necessarily performing Olympic weightlifting due to the increased risk for injury if you’re inexperienced with that type of lifting.
 Before anyone gets upset as to why we are giving alternatives to popular olympic lifts; we are NOT saying olympic lifts are dangerous.
-Some may not have the appropriate equipment required to perform these lifts or may not have the available coaching to perfect the optimal for for these movements.
-In addition, the skillset to perform olympic lifts are high, these exercises shown in this article have a lower barrier to entry.
+We actually have an article written solely on exercises for Olympic weightlifting that you can read below!
+The reality is that not all athletes have the appropriate equipment required to perform these lifts and/or may not have the experience or available coaching to perform these movements correctly.
+In addition, the skillset to perform olympic lifts is high, the exercises shown in this article have a lower barrier to entry and are easier to replicate with just one piece of equipment!

 “Don’t Place Performance on Dysfunction”

 It is to note that good mechanics and strength are a pre-requisite for speed or power training.
-If you want to focus on control and strength Check This article out.
-However, when adding intensity to your training you can truly maximize your training response.
-Shown in this article are 5 exercises using a kettlebell that will help develop your lower extremity power without going through olympic lifts that often times have a steeper learning curve.
+If you want to focus on control and strength Check this article out.
+However, when adding intensity to your training, you can truly maximize your training response.
+Shown in this article are kettlebell exercises for power that will help develop your lower extremity power without going through olympic lifts that often times have a steeper learning curve.
+These exercises can also serve as an excellent stepping stone to help propel you towards Olympic lifts if that’s the goal!

 One of my favorite combo’s here.
 This exercises combines the reverse and front lunge.
-As you Reverse Lunge you will lower the kettlebell towards the floor.
+As you reverse lunge you will lower the kettlebell towards the floor.
 As you get toward the bottom of your reverse lunge load into the front leg to EXPLODE up into a front lunge.
 This should create momentum for you to elevate the kettlebell towards the arm on the front leg.
-If you only have access to a dumbbell this do the job.
+If you only have access to a dumbbell that also will do the job.

 Single Leg KettleBell Swing